samiternity/Gym-Membership-Management-System/Docs/FUTURE_FEATURES.md

 # Future Features & Implementation Roadmap
-## Gym Membership Management System
+## Gymiternity Membership Management System

 This document outlines potential features and enhancements to expand the functionality, user experience, and business value of the Gym Membership Management System.